We welcome your application for admission to the St. Catherine University Master of Science in Nursing (MSN): Nursing Informatics program.

 The baccalaureate nursing program (i.e., initial major or upper division, post-baccalaureate second major) or comparable master's-level program in which the nursing degree is awarded must be accredited by the Accreditation Commission for Education in Nursing (ACEN) or the Commission on Collegiate Nursing Education (CCNE).

 A cumulative grade point average (GPA) of 3.0 (B) or higher on a 4.0 scale, and a grade of not less than 'B-' in every nursing course.
-Applicants who do not meet these requirements should provide an explanatory statement as part of the personal statement with rationale for an exception to the requirement.
+Applicants who do not meet these requirements should provide an explanatory statement as part of the admission essay with rationale for an exception to the requirement.
 If you are unsure of your cumulative GPA, please use these instructions as a guide to help you determine if an explanatory statement is necessary.

 - A current, unencumbered nursing license.